Oral Cancer Exam

 Special lights, and sometimes special dies are used as an adjunct to oral cancer exams but it has not been proven that these methods are more effective than the standard and thorough oral exam.

 Oral cancer, especially if discovered in the early stages, may have a great outcome as it is highly curable.
-Procrastination of treating a developing lesion could result in significant disfigurement, quality of life, or even death.
-Early detection is the key.
-An oral cancer exam at every dental check up is imperative.
+However, procrastination of treating a developing lesion could result in significant disfigurement, quality of life, or even death.
+Early detection is the key but prevention is even better.
+An oral cancer exam at every dental check-up is imperative.

 American Dental Association-Life Member, Emeritus Fellow of Academy of General Dentistry, American Academy of Implant Dentistry